 English Language Development for Academic Literacy

-You can earn the Online English Language Development for Academic Literacy Professional Development Certificate in 2-4 semesters.
+You can earn the Online English Language Development for Academic Literacy Advanced Certificate in 2-4 semesters.
 In addition, all courses completed with a grade of B or better are applicable to the Master of Arts degree in Education.

 The English Language Development for Academic Literacy Certificate program is designed for professionals working in programs or classrooms with diverse language learners.
 Successful applicants must have completed a bachelor's degree from an accredited institution and have experience working with multilingual learners.
 Once in the program, candidates must maintain a minimum grade point average of 3.0 in certificate coursework with no grade under a C. Required courses (12 units) include: